Holiday Homes – Taxable income and apportionment of rental tax deductions.

 Tax Implications for Selling Your Holiday Home

-If you have owned the property for more than 12 months, you may be eligible for the CGT discount, which allows you to reduce the taxable amount of the capital gain by 50%.
-This can be a significant tax saving, so it is essential to speak to a tax professional before selling your holiday home.
+If you have owned the property for more than 12 months, you may still qualify for the 50% CGT discount, which reduces the taxable portion of the gain.
+This discount allows you to pay tax on only half of the capital gain, which can be a substantial tax saving.

 Conclusion